• Skip to primary navigation

 Personal Statement

-In an effort to learn more about an applicant, applicants are asked to write a personal statement addressing the following prompt.
-Statements should be typed in 11 pt font, spaced 1.5”, and answer the following prompt.
-Include your name, the title “Personal Statement”, and page number on each page.
-Upload to your 3+2 MPSA Internal Application.
+Upload a personal statement answering the following prompt to the Fall 2026: 3+2 MPSA Internal Application.
+Statements should be typed in 11 pt font, spaced 1.5”, and include the applicant’s name, the title “Personal Statement,” and a page number on each page.

 Prompt: In 750 words or less, please address the following topics in your personal statement: